-RLM 15.201, T 2:00-3:30pm, F 2-3pm, or any hour which is not booked for exclusive use by another class cosmological simulations.
+As a student in the Cosmic Dawn research stream, you will get to analyze and visualize new cosmological simulations.
 These simulations will utilize the computational resources of the Texas Advanced Computing Center, and will be among the most advanced in the world.
 We will provide you with the necessary background to participate in original scientific research in Cosmology and Astrophysics.
 This includes (but is not limited to) elements of computer programming, an introduction to supercomputing, scientific visualization, physics, astronomy, and mathematical techniques.
 You will interact with experienced researchers in a team effort to break new ground in this exciting field.
 A tentative course schedule is provided as an attachment to this syllabus.
 Note that the schedule is subject to change as we adjust material to meet the research goals for the course.
 More detailed information, including reading material and homework assignments, will be provided separately.
-The grade breakdown for the course is as follows: 5% participation, 15% lab notebook, 30% homework and research assignments, 15% group oral presentation,10% group poster paper, 25% final paper.
+The grade breakdown for the course is as follows: 5% participation, 15% lab notebook, 30% homework and research assignments, 15% group oral presentation, 10% group poster paper, 25% final paper.
 More details on these grading criteria are described below.